shafali03/cake-house/README.md

-# Cake House E-commerce site
+# Cake house eCommerce site

-A Cake house is an eCommerce site which allows users to select cakes and add them to cart.
+A Cake house is an eCommerce site which allows users to select cakes and add items to cart.
 User can also increase or decrease the quality of the products.
 Before the user makes a purchase, they need to create an account then add the card details.
 If the payment is successful, the user will see a popup message will appear.

 ## Demo